henridev/math-for-programming/notes/chapter-6-generalizing-to-higher-dimensions/index.md

 # 6: generalizing to higher dimensions

-Even if you’re not interested in animating teapots, the machinery of vectors, linear transformations, and matrices can still be useful.
-In fact, these concepts are so useful there’s an entire branch of math devoted to them: linear algebra.
+Even if you’re not interested in animating teapots, the machinery of vectors, **linear transformations**, and **matrices** can still be useful.
+In fact, these concepts are so useful there’s an entire branch of math devoted to them: **linear algebra**.

-Linear algebra generalizes everything we know about 2D and 3D geometry to study data in any number of dimensions.
+Linear algebra generalizes everything we know about 2D and 3D geometry to *study data in any number of dimensions*.
 As a programmer, you’re probably skilled at generalizing ideas.
 When writing complex software, it’s common to find yourself writing similar code over and over.

 At some point, you catch yourself doing this, and you consolidate the code into one class or function capable of handling all of the cases you see.
 This saves you typing and often improves code organization and maintainability.

 Mathematicians follow the same process: after encountering similar patterns over and over, they can better state exactly what they see and refine their definitions.

-In this chapter, we use this kind of logic to define vector spaces. **Vector spaces** are collections of objects we can treat like vectors.
+In this chapter, we use this kind of logic to define vector spaces.

+> **Vector spaces** are collections of objects we can treat like vectors.
 These can be arrows in the plane, tuples of numbers, or objects completely different from the ones we’ve seen so far.

-For instance, you can treat images as vectors and take a linear combination of them (figure 6.1).
+For instance, images as vectors => you can take a linear combination of them (figure 6.1).

-The key operations in a vector space are **vector addition** and **scalar multiplication**.
-With these, you can make linear combinations (including negation, subtraction, weighted averages, and so on), and you can reason about which transformations are linear.
+The key operations (**vector addition** & **scalar multiplication**) in a vector space can make **linear combinations** (including negation, subtraction, weighted averages, and so on)

 It turns out these operations help us make sense of the word dimension.
 For instance, we’ll see that the images used in the figure are 270,000-dimensional objects!
 We’ll cover higher-dimensional and even infinite dimensional spaces soon enough, but let’s start by reviewing the 2D and 3D spaces we already know.